What do the career path and the day-in-the-life look like for the Regional Sales Manager at Dynatrace?

 What has attributed to your success thus far and has helped propel you to the position you have now?

-Can you share the high-level responsibilities of your current position as Senior Solutions Consultant at JRNI?
+Can you share the high-level responsibilities of your current position as a Regional Sales Manager at Dynatrace?

-Any tips for someone considering a career in your field of work?
+Any tips for someone considering a career in Sales?

 Day in the Life